ClassifAI Image Text Extraction Data Flow (with OpenAI)

 - Database Layer:

-: Stores ClassifAI plugin settings, including the image text extraction prompt and OpenAI API key (e.g., underclassifai_feature_image_to_text_generator
+WordPress Database (WP_DB):wp_posts: Stores attachment details (post_type 'attachment') and the extracted text in thepost_contentfield of the attachment.wp_options: Stores ClassifAI plugin settings, including the image text extraction prompt and OpenAI API key (e.g., underclassifai_feature_image_to_text_generatoroption).

 - API Layer: